One Tool, Many Languages: Language-Parametric Transformation with Incremental Parametric Syntax: Overview

-For many edge-cases, no special code is needed in the transformation at all, and the problem can instead be dealt with by enhancing the representation.
-As an example, in JavaScript directives such as \code{"use strict";} must be placed at the top of the block to have effect, meaning that hoisting a declaration above it can break the code.
-Because these directives do not directly take part in computation, and are in some ways treated in the JavaScript specification as a separate kind of syntax, we decided that they should not be considered part of the block, and modified the representation of JavaScript to store them separately.
-The hoisting transformation immediately started handling this special case gracefully, and this also fixed a similar bug in another transformation.
+The hoisting transformation deals with several subtleties through the language-specific operations, but we give another one here: In JavaScript directives such as \codebasic{"use strict";} must be placed at the top of a block to have effect; hoisting something above it can break the code.
+Perusing the spec, we saw directives are essentially treated as a separate kind of syntax, so we modified the representation of JavaScript to store them separately.
+This fixed bugs in multiple transformations.
+More examples are given in the figures in Section \ref{sec:benchmark-transformations}.